CLEAN WATER STARTS AT HOME

 Did you know that just 1/4 inch of rain on an average roof can fill a rain barrel?
 A good formula to remember: 1 inch of rain on a 1,000 square foot roof yields 623 gallons of water!
 Phew…that’s a lot!

-You probably know that freshwater is becoming increasingly scarce due to pollution, misuse, overuse and climate change.
+Contaminated runoff from the ground surface is increasingly impacted the quality of water in our rivers and streams.
 As rain water flows down roofs and across driveways or other impervious surfaces, it can pick up any of the pollutants that have been deposited there.
 A rain garden is an attractive way to treat this runoff and show-off your gardening skills at the same time.

 So when someone asks you “why plant a rain garden?” you can tell them that you are doing it to reduce pollution and preserve our water systems.